With Jay Bender’s help, Murdaugh trial is a lesson in the value of court access

 “Officials who wear black robes understand media privilege somewhat differently, and there are some judges who wouldn't want a camera within a hundred miles of this courthouse,” he said.

-Reporters who want to cover court proceedings in their communities — even the routine proceedings — should read the rules established in their state for court coverage, including camera usage.
-Begin the process of gaining access well in advance.
-That process may include communicating with the clerk of court, the presiding judge and law clerk and filling out any required forms.
+For reporters who want to cover court proceedings in their communities, even for the routine proceedings, reporters should read the rules established in their state for court coverage, including using cameras, and begin the process of gaining access well in advance.
+That process could include communicating with the clerk of court, the presiding judge, law clerk and filling out any required forms.

 “Always remember the goal in court is not to make the reporter's life easier,” he said.
 “The goal is to have a fair trial for the defendant.”